-Lossless Packet Capture & Log Manager, With Deterministic Performance
+Lossless Packet Capture & Log Manager,

+Lossless packet capture, with data enrichment, is the immutable ground truth of any critical event – not merely an interpretation.
 Packet Continuum provides a performance guarantee of sustained lossless capture rate, for a set of real-time packet analytics (Log Manager) functions, and a specified number of Packet Continuum cluster nodes.
 This means a deterministic guarantee to capture every packet under real world conditions, not just a “best effort” attempt.

 - Lossless packet capture from 1Gbps, to 40Gbps, to 100+Gbps telco interfaces